 - salt and pepper

-- 1/2 cup rice flour (or tapioca or corn starch but DEFINITELY not wheat flour)
+- ¼ cup tapioca starch or corn starch

 - enough cooking oil for deep frying

-Make the glaze by mixing together the fish sauce, soy sauce, ginger, sugar or honey, lemon juice and gochujang.
+- Make the glaze by mixing together the fish sauce, soy sauce, ginger, honey, lemon juice and gochujang.
+Microwave until simmering.
 Set aside.

-Dip each chicken piece in the paste and fry for one minute per side.
-Transfer to a rack and cool for 10 minutes.
+- Dip each chicken piece in the paste and fry for one minute per side.
+Transfer to a rack and cool for five minutes.